PBCore-AV-Metadata/pbcore-av-metadata.github.io/pages/elements.md

 <h2 class="green title">Elements</h2>

 PBCore is made up of elements, which can be organized into three main groups: Root Elements, Asset Elements, Instantiation Elements.
+Elements are a way to structure information based on what type of information it is.

+To view details about a specific element, click on an element name on the left side of the screen.